coder-ashman/ollama/macos_actions/SETUP.md

    fetches the expanded view for meeting #1.
 You can also hit the Gateway directly if you do not need the relay.

+### Email thread summaries

+- The `fetch_yesterday_emails`, `fetch_weekend_emails`, and `unread_last_hour`
+  scripts now emit extra metadata (sender, To, Cc, unread flag, message body snippet).
+When autosizer relays these scripts, it calls the Ollama endpoint referenced by `TARGET_OLLAMA` to group the messages into threads and return a Markdown summary (sender, recipients, replies, action items).
+- Ensure the autosizer container can reach your Ollama host.
+If it differs from the default `http://ollama:11434`, set `TARGET_OLLAMA` in the autosizer environment block (e.g., `TARGET_OLLAMA=http://host.lima.internal:11434`).
+- `OSX_ACTIONS_SELF` / `OSX_ACTIONS_SELF_ALIASES` help the formatter recognise
+  when *you* authored or are required on a thread.
+Supply comma-separated usernames/emails; include nicknames if you reply from aliases.
+- If the LLM call fails, the proxy falls back to a basic per-thread outline so you still see raw highlights.
+Check the autosizer logs for `Email summary LLM request failed` to diagnose network or credentials issues.

 ---

 ## 10. Scheduling checks (optional)